ZeitOnline/z3c.celery/README.rst

 Integration of Celery 4 with Zope 3.

-This package is compatible with Python version 2.7.
+This package is compatible with Python version 2.7, 3.6 and 3.7.

 :Online documentation:
     http://z3ccelery.rtfd.io/